 Most people with mild illness will recover without treatment.
 However, your health care provider may recommend some available medications to help provide comfort and alleviate symptoms of COVID-19.

+Currently, there are several COVID-19 vaccines authorized for use in Canada, including the Pfizer-BioNTech Comirnaty® COVID-19 vaccine and the Moderna Spikevax® COVID-19 vaccine.
 There are other vaccines currently under review, and Health Canada continues to closely monitor the vaccines that have been approved.

-All material copyright MediResource Inc. 1996 – 2021.
+All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/COVID-19